cinchapi/concourse/docs/guide/src/introduction.md

 Concourse **automatically tracks changes** to data–like Git does for source code–giving the power to [query data from the past](time-travel.md), [audit](/) changes on the fly and [revert](/) to previous states without downtime.
 Version control in Concourse makes it easy to build applications that leverage definitive data across time.

 ## ACID Transactions
 Concourse uses a [novel protocol](/) to provide serializable distributed [transactions](transactions.md).
-Internally, dynamic resource management and [just-in-time locking](/) ensure that transactions have both the highest performance and strongest consistency possible.
+Internally, dynamic resource allocation and [just-in-time locking](/) ensure that transactions have both the highest performance and strongest consistency possible.
 So there is no need to guess when your data will eventually become consistent.
 When Concourse responds to a query, you can **trust the results immediately**.

 By default, each change is [autocommited](/) and written to the database immediately.
 However, you can explicitly start a [transaction](transactions.md) to control when a group of changes are [atomically](/) [committed](/) or [aborted](/) using the [stage](/) functionality.